top of page

 Week 1 / Unit 1

-The foundation of Peace By PEACE is to explore the concepts of goals, conflict, choices, consequences of choices, negotiation and confrontation.
-Students are introduced to win-win situations through Peace Games and our volunteers establish weekly routine and rituals, such as the Peace Rap and Peace Box where students can ask questions anonymously.
+Students explore the foundational Peace by PEACE concepts of goals, conflict, choices, consequences of choices, and confrontation.
+They are introduced to win-win situations through Peace Games, and our mentors establish weekly routines and rituals, such as the Peace Rap (a fun song) and the Peace Box (a place where students can ask questions anonymously).

 Week 2 / Unit 2